leios/gpu-handbook/src/content/abstractions.md

 [^1]: https://julialang.org/downloads/
 [^2]: https://code.visualstudio.com/docs/languages/julia](https://code.visualstudio.com/docs/languages/julia

-## Your first GPU Array
+## Figuring out your hardware

 Now that we have Julia installed, we can start using our GPU!
 As I discussed in the introduction, the current state of GPU programming is (unfortunately) quite fragmented, so the first step is to identify the hardware on your system.
 Ideally, you already know this information (because you bought or built your own computer and can look at the specifications), but here's some hints to figure out what you have depending on your operating system:

-* **Windows**: Go to the "Device Manager" and look under "Display Adaptors", where you should find the manufacturer of your GPU.
+* **Windows**: Go to the "Device Manager" and look under "Display Adapters", where you should find the manufacturer of your GPU.
 * **Mac**: Go to "About this Mac".
 If it says you are running an "Apple M$$x$$" chip, where $$x$$ is some number, then you can use your Apple Silicon GPU.
+Otherwise, there might some other GPU shown there.
 * **Linux**: To be honest, there are a bunch of different ways to figure out what hardware you are running, so feel free to google and use your preferred method.
 My go-to is always `lspci | grep "VGA"`, which will tell you what GPUs you have.

 In the case you have more than one GPU available, feel free to use whichever one you want (or all of them).
 If you do not have a usable GPU, that is totally ok!
-Instead, you can use your CPU with Julia's basic `Array` type.
+You can use your CPU instead for almost everything in this book.

 If you could not figure out whether you have a usable GPU at this stage, that's also totally fine.
 We can use Julia to figure out which packages will work on your machine.